-- It is impossible to visit the Champagne region and not go for a champagne tour.
-You can either opt to book this complete Reims guided tour that comes with a guided tour of the cathedral, the famous Moet &Chandon Champagne house tour, and a visit to a vineyard or this guided tour if you just want to visit a traditional champagne vineyard.
+- It is impossible to visit the Champagne region and not go on a champagne tour.
+You can either opt to book this complete Reims guided tour that comes with a guided tour of the famous Moet & Chandon Champagne house tour and a visit to a vineyard or this guided tour if you just want to visit a traditional champagne house.

 How to get there?